The Leader in Clinical Conservative Therapy and Home-Based Conditioning, Surgical Recovery, and Illness/Injury Pet Rehabilitation Programs

 For those of you who do not know me, I began the animal rehabilitation and conditioning department for a veterinary specialty hospital in Austin, Texas, at the end of 2004.

-I designed the rehab facility layout & function, including acquiring equipment and contracting extra construction needs, and developed original rehabilitation programs in that venue for two years.
+I designed the rehab facility layout & function, including acquiring equipment and contracting extra construction needs, and developed original rehabilitation programs that I worked to use in that venue for two years.

 I decided to leave the specialty hospital at the end of 2006.
 In January of 2007, I began an independent and mobile rehabilitation practice.
 This meant I could work with a larger number of pets than I could in an exclusive clinic.
 I also saw the need to work in a broader environment to develop my non-surgical recovery programs.
 I have used advanced sports medicine and recovery practice techniques that exist in human medicine and turned them into a wider variety of successful recovery programs in small animal veterinary medicine.